ServiceNow/Fast-LLM/docs/quick-start.md

 With Weights & Biases, you'll see the loss curve, training metrics, and more.
 If you follow this whole training setup, you should see the validation loss approaching the ballpark of ~2.85 (similar to the original GPT-2 model finetuned on OpenWebText).

-### Troubleshooting Basics 🛠️
+## Troubleshooting Basics 🛠️

-Some common issues you might run into and how to address them:
+Here are some common issues you might encounter and how to address them:

-- **CUDA Out of Memory**: If you encounter memory issues, try **lowering the `micro_batch_size` or `sequence_length`** in your config file.
+- **CUDA Out of Memory**: Try lowering the `micro_batch_size` or `sequence_length` in your configuration to fit within available memory.

-- **Low Memory Usage**: If your memory utilization is low, but you aren't close to maximum GPU usage, try **increasing the `micro_batch_size` or `sequence_length`** to better utilize your GPU.

-- **Low GPU Utilization or Slow Training**:
-  - **Increase `micro_batch_size`**: If memory allows, increase `micro_batch_size` to 4, 8, or even 16.
-Larger micro batches ensure GPUs have more work per step, which reduces idle time and improves overall utilization.
-  - **Extend `sequence_length`**: If your model and GPU memory can handle it, try increasing the `sequence_length` to 2048, 3072, or 4096.
-Longer sequences allow each forward pass to do more work, better engaging the GPU.
+- **Underutilized GPU or Low Memory Usage**: If memory usage is low or GPU utilization isn't maxed out, try increasing `micro_batch_size` (to 4, 8, or 16 if memory allows) or extending `sequence_length` (up to 2048, 3072, or 4096, as memory permits).
+Larger batches and longer sequences help keep GPUs engaged and reduce idle time.

-- **Docker Permission Issues**: If you experience Docker permission errors, ensure Docker has the necessary permissions to access your GPUs.
-This can be checked by ensuring `--gpus all` is specified in your Docker run command, or by confirming that your user has access to the `docker` and `nvidia-docker` groups.
+- **Docker Permission Issues**: If you encounter Docker permission errors, confirm that Docker has permission to access your GPUs.
+Use the `--gpus all` flag in your Docker run command and ensure your user has access to the `docker` and `nvidia-docker` groups.

 ## Final Thoughts